History of agriculture in the United States: Economics and labor

-After 1945, a continued annual 2% increase in productivity (as opposed to 1% from 1835–1935) led to further increases in farm size and corresponding reductions in the number of farms.
+After 1945, a continued annual 2% increase in productivity (as opposed to 1% from 1835 to 1935) led to further increases in farm size and corresponding reductions in the number of farms.
 Many farmers sold out and moved to nearby towns and cities.
 Others switched to part-time operation, supported by off-farm employment.

 The 1960s and 1970s saw major farm worker strikes including the 1965 Delano grape strike and the 1970 Salad Bowl strike.
 In 1975, the California Agricultural Labor Relations Act of 1975 was enacted, establishing the right to collective bargaining for farmworkers in California, a first in U.S. history.
 Individuals with prominent roles in farm worker organizing in this period include Cesar Chavez, Dolores Huerta, Larry Itliong, and Philip Vera Cruz.
 Chavez mobilized California workers into the United Farm Workers organization.

 In 1990, undocumented workers made up an estimated 14 percent of the farm workforce.
 By the year 2000, the percentage had grown to over 50%, and has remained around 50% in the 2000-2020 period.

 In 2015, grain farmers started taking "an extreme step, one not widely seen since the 1980s" by breaching lease contracts with their landowners, reducing the amount of land they sow and risking long legal battles with landlords.